1. Committee on Elections

-B. The pick-up from the Post Office of the sealed envelopes containing the marked ballots (June 8, 2017); and
+A. The pick-up from the Post Office of the sealed envelopes containing the marked ballots of those members who have submitted printed ballots (May 18, 2023); and

-Candidates wishing to observe either phase (A) or (B) above should so inform the Committee on Elections in advance and the necessary arrangements will be made at the candidate’s expense.
-Phase (C) is open to candidates and observers.
+Candidates wishing to observe either above should so inform the Committee on Elections in advance and the necessary arrangements will be made at the candidate’s expense.
+Phase (B) is open to candidates and observers.
 Should candidates desire to observe other phases of the election process, they should get in touch with the Committee on Elections.

 20. Election Questions, Suggestions, Complaints or Challenge

 Any member may file a written question, suggestion or complaint concerning the conduct of the election by July 15, 2023.
 Questions, suggestions, or complaints should be addressed to:

 Chair, Committee on Elections

 2101 E St NW

 Members may also file a written challenge to the outcome of the election.
 Such challenge must be received by July 15, 2023, and should be addressed to “Chair, AFSA Committee on Elections” and mailed or delivered to either the postal address or email noted above.
 The AFSA Committee on Elections will respond in writing to the challenge within three months of receipt of the challenge.
 If the member is not satisfied with the AFSA Committee on Elections’ response, the member may file a written complaint with the U.S. Department of Labor, Office of Labor-Management Standards (OLMS).
 Such a complaint must be received by the Department of Labor within one month of receipt of the Committee on Elections’ response.